uriahf/rtichoke/README.md

 In order to use `rtichoke` you need to have

 -   `probs`: Estimated Probabilities as predictions.
--   `real`: Binary Outcomes.
+-   `reals`: Binary Outcomes.

 There are 3 different cases and for each one of them rtichoke requires a different kind of input:

 ### Singel Model:

-The user is required to provide one vector for the predictions and one vector for the outcomes.
+The user is required to provide a list with one vector for the predictions and a list with one vector for the outcomes.

 <!-- ```{r echo=FALSE} -->
 <!-- library(rtichoke) -->